2011 South Norfolk District Council election: Election results: overview

-The election saw 38 seats won by the Conservatives and 8 won by the Liberal Democrats - a gain of one seat for the Liberal Democrats.
+The election saw 38 seats won by the Conservatives and 8 won by the Liberal Democrats – a gain of one seat for the Liberal Democrats.
 They won the seat for Forncett Ward, which had been vacant since the death of the Conservative councillor Hedley Smith in January 2011.
-The successful Liberal Democrat was previously the member for the ward from 2003-2007 defeated in 2007.
+The successful Liberal Democrat was previously the member for the ward from 2003 to 2007 defeated in 2007.
 Overall the Liberal Democrats polled a lower vote-share in South Norfolk overall.
 Their vote-share dropped by almost 10%, with half of the votes going to Labour and the rest to the Conservatives, the Green Party and UKIP.

 Labour and the Greens attained a higher vote-share, with Labour overtaking the Greens as the third-largest party in terms of votes, but were unable to win any seats.
-Labour became the second-largest party in 8 wards: Bunwell, Cringleford, Dickleburgh, Rockland, Wymondham Northfields, Wymondham Rustens and Wymondham Town and Wicklewood - their best performance being 27.7% in Bunwell.
+Labour became the second-largest party in 8 wards: Bunwell, Cringleford, Dickleburgh, Rockland, Wymondham Northfields, Wymondham Rustens and Wymondham Town and Wicklewood – their best performance being 27.7% in Bunwell.
 The Greens came second in three wards Mulbarton, Hingham & Deopham and Thurlton pushing the Lib Dems into third place in those wards (all wards held by the Lib Dems in 2003).
 In Cringleford and Wymondham Rustens the Lib Dems finished in 4th place behind Labour and the Greens.
 UKIP managed to come second in Scole ward, with 17.41%.

 Results by ward

 Candidates in bold were elected.
-Candidates marked with an asterisk were councillors in the same ward from 2007-2011.
+Candidates marked with an asterisk were councillors in the same ward from 2007 to 2011.